 - 20.2.
 Pre-Committee meeting Site Visits assist with the debate at the meeting and avoid further delay to the determination of the application.
-Such site visits may be initiated on request by a councillor: - when making a call up request, or - following the publication of the Committee agenda by detailing their request to the Democratic Services Officer by no later than midday on the Thursday of the week prior to the Planning Committee meeting. - 204.32 The request for a site visit is discussed in liaison with the Chairman of the Planning

-Committee and Joint Executive Head of Planning Development at the Chairman's Briefing Planning Development Manager at the Pre-Planning Committee meeting (which is generally held in the afternoon on the Thursday prior to the Planning Committee meeting).
-If the Chairman and Joint Executive Head of Planning Development Planning Development Manager agree the request for a site visit, the Democratic Services Committee Officer will confirm the site visit details with the Planning Committee members Councillors and applicant.

-20.4.34 Pre-Committee meeting sSite visits are scheduled to be held on the Tuesday, the day before prior to the Planning Committee meeting at approximately.
-9:30am.
+Such site visits may be initiated on request by a councillor: - when making a call up request, or - following the publication of the Committee agenda by detailing their request to the Democratic Services Officer by no later than midday on the Thursday of the week prior to the Planning Committee meeting. - 20.3 The request for a site visit is discussed in liaison with the Chairman of the Planning Committee and Joint Executive Head of Planning Development at the Chairman's Briefing (which is generally held in the afternoon on the Thursday prior to the Planning Committee meeting).
+If the Chairman and Joint Executive Head of Planning Development agree the request for a site visit, the Democratic Services Officer will confirm the site visit details with the Planning Committee members and the applicant. - 20.4 Pre-Committee meeting site visits are scheduled to be held on the Tuesday, the day before the Planning Committee meeting commencing at approximately 9:30am.

-Requested Site Visits Site Visits agreed by the Committee
+Site Visits agreed by the Committee